Updated: November 2, 2020

 - C1/D, I, O, P visas: Open.
 Schedule your appointment on our website.

-- E visas: Limited appointments to resume September 15.
-Follow the step-by-step instructions on our website to apply for an E visa at the U.S. Embassy in Copenhagen.
+- E visas: Open and working through a backlog.
+Follow the step-by-step instructions on our websiteto apply for an E visa at the U.S. Embassy in Copenhagen.

-- L visas: Suspended until further notice.
-See the Department of State website for information about national interest exceptions for L visas.
+- L visas: Open.
+Limited appointments resumed October 13.
+Read the Department of State website for information about national interest exceptions for L visas prior to your interview.
+The final NIE determination will be made at the time of your interview.

-The U.S. Embassy in Copenhagen will continue to provide emergency and mission critical visa services for humanitarian, life-and-death related travel.
-If you believe you qualify for an emergency appointment please login to your profile on www.ustraveldocs.com to request an emergency appointment.
-If you do not have a life-or-death reason for travel, please monitor this website for updates for further updates.
-We will continue to phase in other visa categories as we resume visa services.
+Expedite Requests: The U.S. Embassy in Copenhagen will continue to provide emergency and mission critical visa services for humanitarian, life-and-death related travel.
+If you believe you qualify for an expedited appointment please login to your profile on www.ustraveldocs.com to submit your request.

 Expansion of National Interest Exception Travel for Students, Business Travelers, Investors, and Academics: On July 16, the State Department announced that certain travelers subject to Presidential Proclamations 9993 and 9996 (which suspend travel to the United States from the Schengen Area, the UK, and Ireland), may qualify for a national interest exception for non-tourist travel to the United States.
 Travelers that may qualify for a national interest exception to the Presidential Proclamation include: